-An action can be in one of four different status:
+An action can be in one of four different states:

 - End of Life.

-When creating an action, it is possible to save it as Draft (1) or to publish it (2) as seen in Figure 12.
+When creating an action, it is possible to save it as a Draft (1) or to publish it (2) as seen in Figure 12.
 As the name depicts, saving it as Draft saves the action with the Draft status.
-Publishing the action sets it to Active.

 A Draft Action can be tested, but cannot be used outside the configuration page.
 However, it can, contrary to other states, be fully edited.
 With this, the most common flow would be: